Anti-Polish sentiment: "Polish death camp" controversy

 The expressions offensive to Poles are attributed to a number of non-Polish media in relation to World War II.
 The most prominent is a continued reference by Western news media to "Polish death camps" and "Polish concentration camps".
 These phrases refer to the network of concentration camps operated by Nazi Germany in occupied Poland in order to facilitate the "Final Solution", but the wording suggests that the Polish people might have been involved.
-Auschwitz-Birkenau Museum, May 1999.
 The Polish Ministry of Foreign Affairs, as well as Polish organizations around the world and all Polish governments since 1989, condemned the usage of such expressions, arguing that they suggest Polish responsibility for the camps.
 The American Jewish Committee stated in its 30 January 2005, press release: "This is not a mere semantic matter.
 Historical integrity and accuracy hang in the balance....
 Any misrepresentation of Poland's role in the Second World War, whether intentional or accidental, would be most regrettable and therefore should not be left unchallenged."